Ceramic Dictionary

 es: CERÁMICA

 Pottery is clay that has been formed into a shape, dried, fired and then glazed and can be a decorative or practical vessel.
-Clay is a natural product dug from the earth, a product which has decomposed from rock within the earth’s crust for millions of years and this decomposition occurred when water eroded the rock, breaking it down.
-In the past, there were many ceramic firms in certain locations because the earth there was suitable for making clay and each firm went through the whole process.
+Clay is a natural product dug from the earth, a product resulting from the decomposition of rock within the earth’s crust during millions of years and this decomposition occurred when water eroded the rock, breaking it down.
+In the past, many ceramic firms were based in certain locations because the earth there was suitable for making clay and each firm went through the whole process, from digging out the clay to selling the finished products.
 The clay was dug out of the ground, mixed with water and screened to clean, removing all insoluble material.
 The water was filtered off the clay and the clay was left until it reached a semi-dry state, after which it was cut and separated into large blocks and stored in caves, sometimes for up to two years, as ageing helps to assist the plasticity.

 Clay, when fired, changes into a material that is solid, breakable but still porous and is known as bisque.
-The firing can be split into two sections, slip firing, when the clay and colors are fired together in one firing and bisque firing, when the clay is fired, becomes bisque, is then decorated and fired again.
+The firing can be carried out using two different methods, slip firing, when the clay and colors are fired together in one firing or bisque firing, when the clay is fired, becomes bisque, is then decorated and fired again.
 Each of these methods has many variants and it is the glaze in the slip and the decorating that make the clays vitreous.

 es: TORNO DEL ALFARERO

 A potters wheel is an instrument used for shaping and decorating pottery.
-There are three method which are classified by the type of energy used to turn the wheel; hand, foot and electric .
+There are three methods of working which are characterized by the type of energy used to turn the wheel.

 es: PINCHANDO

-Pouncing is to prick holes through the outlines of a design so it can be marked on to another object.
+Pouncing is to prick holes Pouncing is to prick holes through the outlines of a design so it can be marked on to another object.
 Lay a thin piece of cloth over a hard surface.
 The cloth should be just thick enough to let the point of the pin go through the paper.
-Flip the tracing paper with the design so the backside is facing up and lay it on top of the cloth.
+Flip over the tracing paper with the design marked on so the back is facing up and lay it on top of the cloth.
 Pounce holes through the outlines with a pin pencil.

-To pounce a drawing on paper, put it on a piece of cloth and pounce the lines of the drawing directly through the paper.
-Once finished turn it round and scrape the back, which helps to get rid of the rough texture which could scratch the base when you mark the design.
+Drawing on paper, If using a design drawn on normal paper put it on a piece of cloth and pounce the lines of the drawing directly through the paper.
+Once finished turn it over and rub the back, this helps to get rid of the rough texture which could scratch the base when you mark on the design.
 If the paper is hard and difficult to pounce, you can soften it with a dry bar of soap.
-You can also put a tracing paper on top of the drawing and pounce through both and then smooth the back of it.
+If it does not matter which way round the design is used, mark it so the rough side is not against the product.

-See: Marking bag for charcol / Marking Tiles – Large Designs / Marking Tiles – Small Designs
+Read more about: Marking bag for charcoal / Marking Tiles – Large Designs / Marking Tiles – Small Designs

 ca: ABOCAMENT